Student Profiles

 Jeremy’s passion for environmental protection is deeply intertwined with his advocacy for social justice, particularly for inclusivity and the rights of minority groups.

-Klara Gagnon, Research Assistant
+Klara Gagnon, ECL Researcher

 Klara is an undergraduate student currently completing an undergraduate honours degree in environmental science with a focus in stewardship.
 She is passionate about environmental education, ecosystem management, and conservation, and aspires to collaborate in research that benefits the livelihoods of local communities and their environment, in ways that can foster solution-building and community healing.